Pontus Almqvist: Career

 After attending trials in Stockholm, Almqvist joined the Nike Football Academy before signing a professional contract with Norrköping for the 2017 season.
-On 23 September 2017, he made his debut for Norrköping, playing the last ten minutes in a 2–1 loss to Halmstads.
+On 23 September 2017, he made his debut for Norrköping, playing the last ten minutes in a 2–1 loss to Halmstad.
 He spent part of the 2017 season loan at Division 2 side IF Sylvia where he played three games and scored one goal.
 He joined Varbergs BoIS on loan at the start of the 2018 season and played four times before returning to Norrköping in July 2018.